AhmedNasser1601/WaterQuality/README.md

 <hr>

-  FCIS, ASU, Data Mining 2022, Top #5 Projects Competition Criteria:
+  Bonuses and Extras:

     ● Applying extra techniques in preprocessing to improve accuracy ● Apply different techniques for splitting data into training and testing ● Use different testing Methods
-    ● Applying extra Models into your data for classification ● Try different Visualization graphs for each Model ● Search for getting another available data which can apply it into the model
+    ● Applying extra Models into data for classification ● Try different Visualization graphs for each Model ● Search for getting another available data which can be applied into the model